|UEFA Cup 1999|

 Considered to be one of the greatest keeper ever.
 He made his Serie A debut at the age of 17.
 He earned his first cap when he was 19.
 His biggest achievement must be winning the WC in 2006.
 He has been named the Serie A Goalkeeper of the Year a record eight time.
 He became the most expensive goalkeeper of all time following his transfer from Parma to Juventus in 2001.

 Frey began his club career in France with Cannes in 1997, but later went on to spend most of his career in the Italian Serie A, playing for Internazionale, Verona, Parma, Fiorentina, and Genoa; he ended his career in 2015, after two seasons with Turkish side Bursaspor.
 At international level, he represented the France national football team on two occasions between 2007 and 2008 and was an unused member of the squad that took part at UEFA Euro 2008.

 Bucci played for several Italian clubs throughout his career; he is mostly remembered for his successful spell with Parma, where he won an UEFA Supercup in 1993, and an UEFA Cup in 1995; he also received runners-up medals in the Coppa Italia, in the Cup Winners' Cup, and in Serie A with the club.
 Capped 3 times.

 RB/CB: Lilian Thuram (Italy)

-Thuram is France's most capped player.
+Lilian Thuram is France's most capped player.
 He was known for his strength, pace and stamina.
 He played at the top flight in France, Italy and Spain for over 15 seasons, including ten in the Serie A with both Parma and Juventus.
 With France, Thuram won the 1998 World Cup and Euro 2000, and was in the runner-up squad for the 2006 World Cup in Germany.
-He scored two goals vs Croatia in the semifinal of the WC in 1998.
+He scored two goals vs Croatia in the semifinal of the World Cup in 1998.